DaveyJH/DaveyJH/README.md

 👋 Hi, I’m @DaveyJH.
 A Software Engineer, residing in the South West of the UK...sometimes.

+> Most of my GitHub repositories are not actively hosted to save costs.
+If you
+> want to see any of the sites up and running, either clone it and have some fun
+> or reach out with some details and I will do my best to acquiesce your request.

 I am currently working with [Code Institute](https://www.codeinstitute.net), helping to provide high quality content for career changers to break into tech.
 I love to learn... and I have done plenty of that!